seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

 #### 4. Get a license

-!!! tip "SeaTable Enterprise requires a license to start"
+!!! warning "SeaTable Enterprise requires a license to start"

     This step is solely required for SeaTable Enterprise Edition installation.
 You can bypass this step for **SeaTable Developer Edition**.